0xcert/framework/docs/api/ethereum.md

 1. Maker (address creating an order) defines the order (who will transfer what to who).
 2. Maker generates the order claim and signs it (claims functions).
 3. Maker approves/assigns abilities for all the assets if necessary.
-4. Maker sends the order and signature to the Taker.
+4. Maker sends the order and signature to the taker.
 5. Taker approves/assigns abilities for all the required assets if necessary.
 6. Taker performs the order.